-Refer to note 2.21 revenue recognition and note 6 to the consolidated financial statements.
+Refer to note 6 to the consolidated financial statements.

 Revenue mainly comprised the tuition and boarding fees from students.
-For the year ended 31 December 2022, the revenue from tuition and boarding fees amounted to RMB266 million.
+For the year ended 31 December 2024, the revenue from tuition and boarding fees amounted to RMB352 million.
 These fees are generally received in advance prior to the beginning of each academic year.
 Tuition and boarding fees are recognised proportionately over the terms of the applicable program or the beneficial period for the students, where applicable.

-Due to the large volume of transactions processed and significant amount of tuition and boarding fees, we considered it as a key audit matter.
+Due to the large volume of transactions processed and the significant amount of tuition and boarding fees, we considered it as a key audit matter.